zuora/sdk-java-samples/doc/models/duration-interval.md

 # Duration Interval

-Specifies the interval of the period during which a customer will be charged.
+Specifies the interval for the period during which a customer will be charged.

 ## Enumeration